middlestate/Data-Harvest-netlify-gatsby/src/pages/index.md

 hyperledger_image: /img/purechex_logo4-02.png
 IBM_image: /img/nclouds-logo.svg
 linux_image: /img/gate.cl-sm.png
-spotlight_image: /img/avocado_tree.png
+spotlight_image: /img/purechex_logo4-02.png
-spotlight_heading: 'DataHarvest Spotlight: On The Farm'
+spotlight_heading: 'DataHarvest Spotlight: PureChex Smart Labels '
-spotlight_subheading: Answering the question of ‘how?’ on the nursery
+spotlight_subheading: Answering the question of ‘how?’ blockchain in the food system
 spotlight_description: >-
-  Collecting meaningful data from the nursery is critical to our project.
-We are working with partner nurseries and technology providers to implement best-in-industry network solutions that will be foundation as we expand what data we are capturing.
-Would you like to work with us, or do you have questions about our project?
+  We are telling the story of the producers and the products.
+Capturing the story of the product told by the people that make it.
+Attaching that story to the product and allowing people to add to the richness of that story.
+  DataHarvest, along with our partners have developed a smart label that uniquely pairs blockchain with the foodchain.
+Our open and ground up approach provided an important option for those looking to use blockchains in their business.
 footer_background_color: '#83aa81'
 ---